 The house's owner happened to be William Howard Taft, and that gun would be used in several of Panzram's murders.

 While in the D.C.
 Penitentiary in the fall of 1928, Panzram had been befriended by a young, idealistic novice prison guard named Henry Lesser.
 The guard had taken pity on Panzram, who had recently been tortured for trying to escape, and sent him a dollar-- a generous gift in those days.
-As Panzram came to trust and confide in Lesser, he encouraged Panzram to write his autobiography, although writing instruments and paper were forbidden to inmates.
-Panzram finally agreed, and Lesser secretly supplied him with lined notebook paper and pencil.
+As Panzram came to trust and confide in Lesser, he encouraged Panzram to write his autobiography.
+Panzram finally agreed, and Lesser secretly supplied him with lined notebook paper and pencil (writing instruments and paper were forbidden to inmates).
 What emerged was a shocking account of lifelong abuse, crime, and torture.
 Panzram describes how he went from Minnesota farm boy to hardened habitual criminal who hated humanity and sought to avenge himself by doing as much harm to other people as he could; he hated himself as well.
 Panzram includes his very cogent ideas and observations about the criminal justice system, including the warning that the then-present system of beatings and abuse only made bad men worse, along with crime.

 |Carl Panzram Leavenworth mugshot, 1929|